vaultec81/docs/docs/cli/get-started.md

   --command "cowsay \$subject"
 ```

-The command parameter specifies the shell script to run when the workflow sends an email to the daemon accessory, in this case the `cowsay` utility.
+The command parameter specifies the shell script to run when the workflow sends an email to the daemon action, in this case the `cowsay` utility.
 The contents of the email are made available through the `$subject` and `$text` environment variables.
 The command will be executed each time on each received email.